 |Name||Type||Applies to||Bonus Granted|

 |Favored by the Gods||Divine Soul ability||Any attack that misses||+2d4|

 |Guided Strike||Channel Divinity (War Domain and Oath of Conquest)||Any attack||10|

 |Magic Weapon||Magic Item||Attacks with that weapon||+1,+2, or +3|

 |Saving Face||Hobgoblin Ability||An attack that misses||Up to +5|

-There we have it, it’s not difficult to work out your Attack Bonus when you know how and in practice you’ll be able to work it out once and make note of it as it won’t increase that often.
-Now that you’re informed on Attack Bonuses and some ways to increase them go out and hit that bullseye, well assuming you don’t roll a natural one of course!
+There we have it.
+It’s not difficult to work out your Attack Bonus when you know how and in practice you’ll be able to work it out once and make a note of it as it won’t increase that often.
+Now that you’re informed on Attack Bonuses and some ways to increase them, go out and hit that bullseye, well, assuming you don’t roll a natural one of course!